JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
    - A key dimension of this course is this side effect vs direct trade-off
    - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" as a programmer
+   - Also recall `Error/Ok` keeps us completely in math-land, the return result tells everything.
 ### Lists

+* Finally a real data structure to write some real programs!
 * Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.
-* They are **immutable** so while they look something like arrays or vectors they are not
+* They are **immutable** so while they look something like arrays or vectors they are **not**

 ```ocaml
 let l1 = [1; 2; 3];;